-- 1. have taken and passed the NHI 80-hour course (Safety Inspection of In-service Bridges) or - 2. be certified as an American Welding Society Certified Welding Inspector (AWS/CWI) or - Submit their written practice and certifications documenting the equivalent training that qualifies their personnel to perform visual inspection on structures in the State of Wisconsin.
+- 1. have taken and passed the NHI 80-hour course (Safety Inspection of In-service Bridges) or NHI 1 week bridge inspection course for PE's or - 2. be certified as an American Welding Society Certified Welding Inspector (AWS/CWI) or - 3.
+Submit their written practice and certifications documenting the equivalent training that qualifies their personnel to perform visual inspection on structures in the State of

+Wisconsin.
 This option must be approved by the DOT's Statewide Program Manager for approval prior to performing any work.